Skip to content

 Does every ASIN need a UPC?

-The short answer is no – not every ASIN needs a UPC.
+The short answer is no—not every ASIN needs a UPC.
 UPCs (Universal Product Codes) are only required for products sold in brick-and-mortar stores.
-ASINs (Amazon Standard Identification Numbers) are unique codes assigned by Amazon to each product listed on their website.
+ASINs (Amazon Standard Identification Numbers) are unique codes Amazon assign to each product listed on its website.
 If you’re selling products that will only be listed on Amazon, then you won’t need UPCs.

 However, UPCs have some advantages, even if you only sell on Amazon.
 For one thing, it makes it easier to track your inventory and helps organize variations in a logically defined manner that is accepted everywhere.
-If your primary business is retail, you will need to register with GS1 and get UPCs.
+If your primary business is retail, you must register with GS1 and get UPCs.